keremdiren1/markdownlar/aqui/interpreter.md

       case 'greater_equals': return left >= right;
       default:
         throw new Error(`Unknown comparison operator: ${expr.operator}`);
-    } // this part returns the boolean value which is the result of the comparison of the two sides of a comparison. it throws an error if it does not have a comparison defined by the program.
+    } // This part returns the boolean value which is the result of the comparison of the two sides of a comparison.
+It throws an error if it does not have a comparison defined by the program.
   }

   evaluateLogicalOp(expr) {
-    const left = this.evaluateExpression(expr.left);
+    const left = this.evaluateExpression(expr.left); // This part evaluates the left side of the operation.

     // Short-circuit evaluation
     if (expr.operator === 'and') {
       return this.isTruthy(left) ? this.isTruthy(this.evaluateExpression(expr.right)) : false;
-    } // this part evaluates the left side of the operation; it operates the right side if the value is true. if (expr.operator === 'or') {
+    } // This part evaluates the right side if the left side is true. if (expr.operator === 'or') {
       return this.isTruthy(left) ? true : this.isTruthy(this.evaluateExpression(expr.right));
-    } // this part evaluates the left side of the operation; it operates the right side if the value is false.
+    } // This part evaluates the right side if the left side is false.

-    throw new Error(`Unknown logical operator: ${expr.operator}`); // throws an error for logical operations not defined here.
+    throw new Error(`Unknown logical operator: ${expr.operator}`); // Throws an error for logical operations not defined here.
-  } // this is basically short-circuit evaluation.
+  } // This part is basically short-circuit evaluation.

   evaluateBinaryOp(operator, left, right) {
     switch (operator) {